outsideopen/tnnlr/readme.md

       screen -dmS tnnlr-server /usr/bin/python /srv/tnnlr/server/server.py
     fi

-You can now visit the web interface at server:5000.
+You can now visit the web interface at `server:5000`.
+You can modify which port the web server uses (as well as which ports it assigns for SSH tunnels) by changing the values at the top of `server.py`.

 ### Client